lingchen0331/sentiment-analysis-on-movie-reviews/readme.md

 > **Word Embedding**
 > *Word Embedding* is currently one of the most popular representation of document vocabulary.
 A Word Embedding format generally tries to map a word using a dictionary to a vector.
 [Word2vec](https://en.wikipedia.org/wiki/Word2vec) is a greatly example of using Word Embedding, which is a two-layer neural net that processes text.
 Its input is a text corpus and its output is a set of vectors: feature vectors for words in that corpus.
 While Word2vec is not a deep neural network, it turns text into a numerical form that deep nets can understand.
-> In this task, I mainly used pre-trained [word vector](https://nlp.stanford.edu/projects/glove/) (6B tokens, 400K vocab) from Stanford GloVe.
-English Gigaword and Wikipedia 2014.
+> In this task, I mainly used pre-trained [word vector](https://nlp.stanford.edu/projects/glove/) (6B tokens, 400K vocab) from Stanford GloVe, which is mainly trained on English Gigaword and Wikipedia 2014.

 ## Models